Can Healthcare Vendors Get HIPAA Certification?

 - SOC 2 Type 2

 It is also worth bearing in mind that the Department of Health and Human Services (HHS) recently published its voluntary Cybersecurity Performance Goals (CPGs).
 It has been proposed by HHS to integrate the CPGs into the Security Rule and make compliance with them a condition of participation in Medicare.
-If these proposals become a reality, it may be possible in the future for healthcare vendors to get HIPAA certification directly.
+If these proposals become a reality, it may be possible in the future that healthcare vendors get HIPAA certification directly from HHS.

 HIPAA Verification as an Option for Healthcare Vendors